Drug & Alcohol

 The goal of Drug and Alcohol is the prevention and treatment of drug and alcohol abuse and addiction.

-Drug and Alcohol provides preferential treatment to pregnant women and injecting drug users.
-Centre County advertises such preferential treatment and urges these clients to seek help as soon as possible.
+Drug and Alcohol provides preferential treatment to pregnant women, as well as priority access to treatment for individuals who have experienced overdose.
+Centre County urges all individuals who are in need of assistance to seek help as soon as possible.